SLCCE/welcome-to-computing/Instructions/5-Variables-Input.md

 print(“Your favorite college is”, favCollege)
 ```

-Let's say the user inputs “Harvard”.
+Let's say the user inputs “NC State”.

-Just like before, this will ask the question and store the answer (Harvard) in the variable favCollege.
+Just like before, this will ask the question and store the answer (NC State) in the variable favCollege.
 This time however, we give context to the message.
-The output will be “Your favorite college is Harvard”
+The output will be “Your favorite college is NC State”

 We can of course combine our questions and print a final response containing both answers and their context.